Caramel Creme Latte cupcakes

 1. Brew the coffee and set aside to cool.

-2. Preheat oven to 350 F degrees and line cupcake pans with liners.
+2. Preheat oven to 350 F degrees and line Cupcake pans with liners.

 3. In a medium bowl, sift together the flour, baking powder, salt, espresso powder and cinnamon.
 Set aside.